-For the year ended 31 December 2017, the Group have no major customer information to disclose as the Expressway is open to public.
+For the year ended 31 December 2018, the Group has no major customer information to disclose as the Expressway is open to public.
 No further disclosure with regard to the Group's suppliers are made since there is normally no major purchase in its ordinary course of business.